 For bad weather or time in the hotel room, consider packing a kong or some interactive puzzle toys to stimulate your dog mentally.
 While the new scenery and smells will be exciting in the short term, you want to make sure your pup isn't getting bored.

 What should you put in your first-aid kit for a road trip?

-In addition to packing food, toys, treats and poop bags for your pup, you want to make sure you’re prepared for any situation you may find yourself in.
-Make sure you’ve purchased or packed your own first aid kit for your dog.
+In addition to packing food, toys, treats and poop bags for your pup, you want to have the supplies on hand for any situation you may find yourself in.
+You can either purchase or pack your own first aid kit for your dog.
 At a minimum, your first aid kit should contain:

 - Hydrogen Peroxide

 - A blanket